-While the FTL includes thousands of product types, the FDA has made it clear in its communications that the categories on the FTL are list is only the beginning.
-The FDA states that they it would "encourage the voluntary adoption of these practices industry-wide," which means more categories There are expected some strong early indications that the industry will move to be added over time. complete traceability of all food products within the next few years.
+While the FTL includes thousands of product types, the FDA has made it clear in its communications that the list is only the beginning.
+The FDA states that it would "encourage the voluntary adoption of these practices industry-wide."
+There are some strong early indications that the industry will move to complete traceability of all food products within the next few years.

-On November 7, 2022 In January of 2023, the United States Department of Agriculture (the "USDA"), FDA announced which governs the final National Organic Program, instituted new requirements under the Strengthening Organic Enforcement ("SOE") rule.
-This rule on FSMA Section 204(d) and proposes it would become effective 60 days after publication will be enforced beginning in March 2024.
-The SOE is designed to reduce the amount of fraud in the Federal Register organic products industry by increasing the requirements for facility certification and traceability of organic products.
-The proposed compliance date for all persons subject to the recordkeeping requirements would be 2 years after the effective date timing and scope of the final regulation.
-SOE traceability requirement will accelerate the adoption of traceability solutions across the entire food supply chain, much sooner than many anticipated.
+In January of 2023, the United States Department of Agriculture (the "USDA"), which governs the National Organic Program, instituted new requirements under the Strengthening Organic Enforcement ("SOE") rule.
+This rule will be enforced beginning in March 2024.
+The SOE is designed to reduce the amount of fraud in the organic products industry by increasing the requirements for facility certification and traceability of organic products.
+The timing and scope of the SOE traceability requirement will accelerate the adoption of traceability solutions across the entire food supply chain, much sooner than many anticipated.

-For In December 2023, one of the largest grocery retail chains in the US sent their suppliers a communication detailing their new traceability program requirements for ALL food products, not just the FDA requires required foods, with a deadline for compliance of June 2025, significantly earlier than the capture, creation and sharing of specific key data elements ("KDE") at each designated Critical Tracking Event ("CTE") for every item and every shipment.
-FDA also requires the data be stored for two years and be retrievable and presented to them within 24 hours upon request.
-FSMA 204 compliance deadline.
+In December 2023, one of the largest grocery retail chains in the US sent their suppliers a communication detailing their new traceability program requirements for ALL food products, not just the FDA required foods, with a deadline for compliance of June 2025, significantly earlier than the FDA FSMA 204 compliance deadline.
 It's estimated that this new requirement could impact up to 20,000 food companies.
-If history is ultimately about recording all movement any indicator, we expect other large chains will follow the precedent set by this industry leader, resulting in effectively every supplier of inventories through food products sold in the supply chain.
-The result United States will have the ability to simply and cost effectively share traceability data with their customers.
+If history is any indicator, we expect other large chains will follow the precedent set by this industry leader, resulting in effectively every supplier of food products sold in the United States will have the ability to simply and cost effectively share traceability data with their customers.

-Traceability is, an enormous amount of data to manage.
-At the root, it is by definition, a supply chain data management issue, which is ReposiTak's core expertise.
-That's why we've made it our goal to develop a traceability solution that's easy, inexpensive and exceeds FDA's requirements with requirements.
-The ReposiTak Traceability Network ("RTN") is now the guidance largest and fastest growing traceability solution, connecting thousands of industry thought leaders gathered in supplier locations to thousands of food wholesaler and retail locations, using low cost, easy to deploy technology, on the Food Traceability Leadership Consortium.
-ReposiTak platform.
-As the largest connected network of food suppliers, wholesalers and retailers in the world, the ReposiTak Traceability Network® Network is well positioned to provide end-to-end traceability to provide a safer food supply chain, tighten control controls on food waste, and implement a food recall response that saves lives and money.
+Traceability is, by definition, a supply chain data management issue, which is ReposiTak's core expertise.
+That's why we've made it our goal to develop a traceability solution that's easy, inexpensive and exceeds FDA's requirements.
+The ReposiTak Traceability Network ("RTN") is now the largest and fastest growing traceability solution, connecting thousands of supplier locations to thousands of food wholesaler and retail locations, using low cost, easy to deploy technology, on the ReposiTak platform.
+As the largest connected network of food suppliers, wholesalers and retailers in the world, the ReposiTak Traceability Network is well positioned to provide end-to-end traceability to provide a safer food supply chain, tighten controls on food waste, and implement a food recall response that saves lives and money.